DMGiulioRomano/rhythmic-harmonics/README.md

 ## Csound processing

-The `csound.py` script you provided seems to be responsible for orchestrating and generating sound events using Csound.
+The `csound.py` script is responsible for orchestrating and generating sound events using Csound.
 Here’s a breakdown of how you can modify the script to change the overall tempo and how the script handles the dictionary of sound files and their maximum durations:

 ### Changing the Overall Tempo